Site icon Energy Advice Hub

 Our new guide on Streamlined Energy and Carbon Reporting for academy trusts is now live on the Energy Advice Hub.

-For the first time, academies are now required by law to disclose information about their energy use and carbon emissions.
+Multi-academy trusts over a certain size are required by law to disclose information about their energy use and carbon emissions.
 We’ve put together this quick guide for academy trustees and chief financial officers, to help you get up to speed.

-Why do academies have to start reporting on energy and carbon?
+Why do academies have to report on energy and carbon?

-The Education and Skills Funding Agency has confirmed that academy trusts are within the scope of the legislation, so if an academy meets the criteria it is obliged to report under SECR.
+The Education and Skills Funding Agency has confirmed that academies are within the scope of the legislation, so if a multi-academy trust (MAT) is big enough to meet the criteria, it is obliged to report under SECR.
 (The same thing goes for SECR and charities.)

-How do we know if our academy trust has to report under SECR?
+How do we know if our MAT has to report under SECR?

 The definition of “large company” used by the SECR rules comes from the Companies Act 2006.
 It means a company that meets two or more of the following criteria: